How to add a custom action to a GridField row#

 done via the following methods:

-In this example, we simply add the new column to the existing Actions
+In this example, we simply add the new column to the existing Actions column

 located at the end of the table.
-Our getColumnContent
+Our getColumnContent implementation produces

 a custom button for the user to click on the page.

-The second interface we add is GridField_ActionProvider
+The second interface we add is GridField_ActionProvider.
+This interface is

-used as we're providing a custom action for the user to take (docustomaction
+used as we're providing a custom action for the user to take (docustomaction).

 This action is triggered when a user clicks on the button defined in

-.
-As with the GridField_ColumnProvider
+getColumnContent.
+As with the GridField_ColumnProvider interface, by adding

 this interface we have to define two methods to describe the behavior of the